robn/Prometheus-Tiny-Shared/README.md

 # NAME

-Prometheus::Tiny - A tiny Prometheus client backed by a shared memory region
+Prometheus::Tiny::Shared - A tiny Prometheus client with a shared database behind it

 # SYNOPSIS